mirshahbazi/Material-Onboarding/README.md

 `// TODO: add compile statement`

-Next, add a manifest activity declaration, and set its theme. <b>NOTE: Make sure your theme's parent is `Sometheme.NoActionBar` otherwise your onboarding activity will have a toolbar.
+Next, add a manifest activity declaration, and set its theme. <b>NOTE: Make sure your theme's parent is `Sometheme.NoActionBar` otherwise your onboarding activity will have a toolbar.</b>

 ```xml
 <activity